 Assurance services involve the internal auditor's objective assessment of evidence to provide opinions or conclusions regarding an entity, operation, function, process, system, or other subject matters.
-The nature and scope of an assurance engagement are determined by the internal auditor.
-Generally, three parties are participants in assurance services: (1) the person or group directly involved with the entity, operation, function, process, system, or other subject matter - the process owner, (2) the person or group making the assessment - the internal auditor, and (3) the person or group using the assessment - the user.
+The internal auditor determines the nature and scope of an assurance engagement.
+Generally, three parties are participants in assurance services: (1) the person or group directly involved with the entity, operation, function, process, system, or other subject - (the process owner), (2) the person or group making the assessment - (the internal auditor), and (3) the person or group using the assessment - (the user).

 Governance, Risk Management, & Compliance (GRC)

 The integrated collection of capabilities that enable an organization to reliably achieve objectives, address uncertainty and act with integrity.

 First, it's important to note that not every organization needs internal auditors.
 In fact, it's unwise for an organization to hire internal auditors unless they have regulatory requirements for auditing and have the capital to support the department.
 Internal audit is a cost center that can only affect revenue indirectly.

 Once an organization determines the need for internal assurance services, they will hire a Chief Audit Executive and create the audit charter.
 This charter is a document, approved by the company's governing body, that will define internal audit's purpose, authority, responsibility, and position within the organization.
 Fortunately, the IIA has model charters available to IIA members for those developing or improving their charter.